Dublin Theatre Festival 2024: Safe House

 Kate Gilmore in Safe House.
 Image, Ste Murray

 Musically, Safe House is a song cycle; Mallarkey’s one tone, dark hymns making for a durational ask on account of overplaying their hand.
 Visually, Walsh’s direction suggests a graphic novel.
 An Alan Moore mash of music, madness and mayhem.
-Images breaking out of the frames; Gilmore, with her child cassette recorder and microphone, utterly haunting as she sings in the aisles.
+Images breaking out of the frame; Gilmore, with her child cassette recorder and microphone, utterly haunting as she sings in the aisles.
 Or frames within frames; TV monitors, a safe room, or Snow White’s coffin where Gilmore stretches out, replete with rose.
 Grace’s life a puzzle unfolding as an endless performance.
 A fallen princess singing her heart out to escape her past and present into fantasies of a future.
 Maybe, someday, her prince will come and take her away from the booze and drugs and sex for money.
 Except Barna boys aren’t princes.
 More hyenas surrounding a wounded animal.

 Kate Gilmore in Safe House.
 Image, Ste Murray